JussiLem/iot-demo/README.md

 Enforce that users only see their own data.
 Federated identity to integrate external IdPs.

+## Cost Monitoring Stack - Cost Tracking & Optimization

+### Purpose
+Implements "cost per IoT device" metrics and multi-tenant cost allocation.
+Treats cost as a first-class concern in the architecture alongside security and performance.
+Features include:
+- Device-level cost tracking using resource tagging
+- Multi-tenant cost allocation
+- CloudWatch dashboards for cost visualization
+- Budget alerts for cost control
+- Automated cost analysis using AWS Cost Explorer

+The cost monitoring solution enables the platform to scale down as efficiently as it scales up, preventing unchecked growth of resources and associated costs.
+See [cost-monitoring ADR](docs/decisions/0005-cost-monitoring.md) for detailed design decisions.

 # Monorepo setup with @aws/pdk and Projen (Project structure)

 ```/.projenrc.ts        # Projen project definition